I’m in Kansas City, focusing on these things:

 My theme for 2018 is “create.”
 I’m considering accepting guest posts on this site, and I’m open to writing guest posts on other sites.
 I’m also available for interviews, podcasts, and speaking gigs.
 Just contact me or reach out socially @slowwco.

-Sloww: This is my top priority.
-I fully believe that everyone (especially in developed Western societies) can benefit from slow and simple living.
+This is my top priority.
+I fully believe that everyone (especially in developed Western societies) can benefit from simple and slow living.
 I’m focused on consistently writing and posting blog content on Sloww.co.
 I’ve also actively started writing (aiming for 1,000-2,000 words per day) what I hope will one day become a published book.
 There are specific topics like life purpose that I’ll also develop into shorter eBooks.
 And, I’d love to eventually create an online course.

 I use time blocking to proactively plan and schedule structured time for the week or two ahead to ensure I make progress on my essential mission.
 I’ve tried everything else (e.g. habit tracking apps), but time blocking has been the most effective by far.
 “What gets scheduled gets done” (Daniel Pink).